arbor-sim/arbor/doc/tutorial/single_cell_bluepyopt.rst

 Load from JSON/ACC
 ------------------

-The exported model is summarised by a JSON file in the output directory, that references a morphology file (for the layer-5 pyramical cell in ASC, for the simple-cell in SWC), a label dictionary and decor (both in ACC) with relative paths.
+The exported model is summarised by a JSON file in the output directory, that references the original morphology file (for the layer-5 pyramical cell in ASC, for the simple-cell in SWC), a label dictionary and decor (both in ACC) with relative paths.
 For the simple-cell example, this amounts to

 .. literalinclude:: ../../python/example/single_cell_bluepyopt/simplecell/simple_cell.json
    :language: json
    :dedent:

-In case of axon replacement, also the axon-replacement morphology and optionally the morphology after replacing the axon in the original are exported, as in the layer-5 pyramidal cell example.
+In case of axon replacement, also the morphology to replace the axon with (``replace_axon``) and (optionally) the morphology resulting after performing axon-replacement on the original (``modified``) are exported in the ACC format, as in the layer-5 pyramidal cell example.

 .. literalinclude:: ../../python/example/single_cell_bluepyopt/l5pc/l5pc.json
    :language: json
    :dedent:
    :lines: 4-8

-For the morphology, we use a file-format specific loader, whereas the label-dict and decor can be loaded as Arbor cable cell components, so that for the exported ``l5pc`` example in the Arbor repository, we can set
+We use a file-format specific loader for the morphology (e.g. :py:func:`~arbor.load_asc`), while the label-dict and decor can be loaded as Arbor cable cell components (:py:func:`~arbor.load_component`).
+So, for the exported ``l5pc`` example in the Arbor repository, we can set:

 .. code-block:: python